 Wondering what a cash advance is and why they can be costly?
 Here, we take a look at what can count as a cash advance on a personal credit card at ANZ and why you might want to avoid this type of transaction.

 Using your personal credit card to get your hands on some cash could end up really costing you.

 Credit card providers generally treat cash advances differently to 'regular purchases'disclaimer made using a credit card.
-They can have a higher rate of interest from the day the cash advance is made and can attract a cash advance fee (more on this below).
+They may have a higher rate of interest from the day the cash advance is made and can attract a cash advance fee (more on this below).
 They can also impact any interest-free period that applies to the credit card account.

 In other words, you could end up paying extra when you make a cash advance.disclaimer